-The Moravian Historical Society cares for an extensive collection that comprises approximately 20,000 objects, books, paintings and other materials, focusing primarily on Moravian history, music, locations, and people.
-Items in the collection include decorative objects, educational tools, and utilitarian objects from Moravian connections throughout America and the world.
-The society also owns two 18th-century Moravian buildings.
+The Moravian Historical Society cares for an extensive collection of approximately 20,000 objects, books, paintings and other materials, focusing primarily on Moravian history, music, locations, and people.
+Items in the collection include paintings, works on paper, maps, and objects from Moravian connections throughout America and the world.
+The MHS also owns two 18th-century Moravian buildings.

 Those with genealogical questions about Moravian ancestors should contact the Moravian Archives in Bethlehem through their website.